brouberol/blog/content/essential-tools-p2-text-processing-shell.md

 tomatoes    2$/kg
 ```

-By default, `pastes` uses a tab delimiter, but you can change that using
+By default, `paste` uses a tab delimiter, but you can change that using
 the `-d` option.

 ``` extbash